 English and German speaking

-Her interests and research are in the inter-generational transmission of affect, and about the body and movement in psychotherapy and psychoanalysis with an emphasis on the nonverbal in the clinical setting.
-Dr. Birklein also offers Embodied Supervision for clinicians interested in nonverbal processes in the clinical setting.
-Dr. Birklein is available for psychodynamic, relational psychotherapy and psychoanalysis as well as for movement informed psychotherapy.
+Dr. Birklein’s research focuses on the inter-generational transmission of affect, and the body and movement in psychotherapy and psychoanalysis with an emphasis on the nonverbal/non-semantic in the clinical setting.
+She specializes in Relational Psychoanalysis and in the Body and Movement/Somatics in psychoanalytic contexts and is available to provide psychodynamic, relational psychotherapy, and psychoanalysis as well as movement-informed psychotherapy.